xpack-dev-tools/openocd-xpack/README.md

 The archives can be downloaded from the
 [GitHub Releases](https://github.com/xpack-dev-tools/openocd-xpack/releases/) page.

-For more details please check the [Install](https://xpack.github.io/dev-tools/openocd/install/) page.
+For more details please read the [Install](https://xpack.github.io/dev-tools/openocd/install/) page.

 ### Windows drivers

 Most JTAG probes require separate drivers on Windows.
-For more details please check the [Install](https://xpack.github.io/dev-tools/openocd/install/) page.
+For more details please read the [Install](https://xpack.github.io/dev-tools/openocd/install/) page.

 ### GNU/Linux UDEV subsystem

 For the JTAG probes implemented as USB devices (actually most of them), the last installation step on GNU/Linux is to configure the UDEV subsystem.

-For more details please check the [Install](https://xpack.github.io/dev-tools/openocd/install/) page.
+For more details please read the [Install](https://xpack.github.io/dev-tools/openocd/install/) page.

 ## Developer info